CDCgov/SARS-CoV-2_Sequencing/mutations/MUTATIONS.md

 ## Common disruptive mutations observed in SARS-CoV-2 genome sequences

 A list of mutations observed by public health or academic institutions engaged in sequencing SARS-CoV-2 clinical specimens.
 Listed mutations are submitted by the community and come with no guarantees or endorsements.
-Mutations relative to reference [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2) are provided in both tabular and VCF formats.
+Mutations relative to reference [NC_045512.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2) are provided in both tabular and VCF formats as described below.

 See also: https://github.com/W-L/ProblematicSites_SARS-CoV2